Skip To Main Content

 Relay For Life

 This club is dedicated to supporting cancer research and raising awareness through the American Cancer Society's Relay for Life events.
-Members will participate in and organize fundraising activities, awareness campaigns, and community events aimed at supporting cancer patients and funding crucial research.
-The club focuses on promoting teamwork, leadership, and community engagement while working towards the goal of eradicating cancer.
+Members will participate in and organize fundraising activities, awareness campaigns, and community events to support cancer patients and fund crucial research.
+The club focuses on promoting teamwork, leadership, and community engagement while working toward eradicating cancer.

 Students will have opportunities to work on individual and group projects, participate in regional and national TSA competitions, and collaborate with industry professionals.
 The Robotics/TSA Club aims to inspire creativity, enhance technical knowledge, and prepare students for future careers in engineering and technology.